-Love knows no gender differenceJuly 31st, 2012 in Psychology & Psychiatry /
+Love knows no gender differenceJuly 31, 2012 By Barbara Bronson Gray, HealthDay Reporter in Medicine & Health / Psychology & Psychiatry

 (HealthDay) -- Think married men and women show their love in vastly different ways?
 Not necessarily.